 In the approaching years, market growth is anticipated to be constrained by changes in raw material prices, an increase in the usage of silica as a replacement, and environmental issues related to the production of carbon black.
 On the other hand, it is anticipated that a rise in the demand for carbon black due to its UV protection and conductive properties in plastics will open up new business prospects.

-Usage in the plastics, coatings, and manufacturing industries are expanding, and demand for carbon black is expected to increase as the global rubber sector expands.
+Usage in the plastics, coatings, and manufacturing industries is expanding, and demand for carbon black is expected to increase as the global rubber sector expands.

 Carbon black can be easily integrated into rubber recipe formulations for both tire and non-tire applications as a reinforcement filler.
 Vehicle production and sales are rising globally, which is assisting the industry as a whole.
 About 30% of a tire's weight is made up of rubber, which is frequently reinforced with carbon black.
 Several rubber automotive components include carbon black, which is required.
 According to an SMR poll, Asia is home to three of the top four tire markets in the world: China, India, and Japan.